keboola/connection-docs/components/writers/storage/onedrive/index.md

 **Worksheet Name** is for your information only and its change doesn't affect functionality.

 You can check **Append** checkbox to append new rows after the existing ones,
-otherwise will be content of the worksheet overwritten.
+otherwise the contents of the worksheet will be overwritten.

 {: .image-popup}
 ![Screenshot - Select worksheet](/components/writers/storage/onedrive/onedrive-08.png)